laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture3.md

 During the washing away of the dNTPs step, a small fraction of dNTPs will inevitably remain.
 Therefore for some DNA molecules, DNA polymerase will attach a dNTP rather than just a ddNTP.
 The synthesis will not be terminated, and the polymerase will ultimately attach both a dNTP and a ddNTP.
 This results in some strands being one or more bases longer than normal.
 These strands are said to be *leading*.

-Because enzymes are not perfectly efficient, another error would occur if termination is not reversed in the washing cycle.
+Because enzymes are not perfect, another error would occur if termination is not reversed in the washing cycle.
 Therefore some strands will miss a cycle and be one base shorter than normal.
 These strands are said to be *lagging*.

 <div class="fig figcenter fighighlight">
   <img src="/Win2018/assets/lecture3/errors_in_sbs.png" width="60%">